Nelly Furtado: 1996–1999: Career beginnings

 After graduating from Mount Douglas Secondary School in 1996, she moved to Toronto to live with her sister.
 There, she got a full-time job at an alarm company.
-Later, she met Tallis Newkirk, member of the hip hop group Plains of Fascination.
+Later, she met Tallis Newkirk, member of the hip-hop group Plains of Fascination.
 She contributed vocals to their 1996 album, Join the Ranks, on the track "Waitin' 4 the Streets".
 The following year, she formed Nelstar, a trip hop duo with Newkirk.
 Ultimately, Furtado felt the trip hop style of the duo was "too segregated", and believed it did not represent her personality or allow her to showcase her vocal ability.
 She left the group and planned to move back home.

 In 1997, she performed at the Honey Jam talent show.
 Her performance attracted the attention of The Philosopher Kings singer Gerald Eaton, who then approached her to write with him.
 He and fellow Kings member Brian West helped Furtado produce a demo.
 She left Toronto, but returned again to record more material with Eaton and West.
 The material recorded during these sessions was shopped to record companies by her attorney Chris Taylor and led to her 1999 record deal with DreamWorks Records, signed by A&R executive Beth Halper, partner of Garbage drummer and record producer Butch Vig.
 Furtado's first single, "Party's Just Begun (Again)", was released that year on the soundtrack album for Brokedown Palace (1999).

 2000–2005: Whoa, Nelly! and Folklore

 Furtado continued the collaboration with Eaton and West, who co-produced her debut album, Whoa, Nelly!, which was released in October 2000.
 The album was an international success, supported by three international singles: "I'm Like a Bird", "Turn Off the Light", and "...On the Radio (Remember the Days)".
 It received four Grammy nominations in 2002, and her debut single won for Best Female Pop Vocal Performance.
 Furtado's work was also critically acclaimed for her innovative mixture of various genres and sounds.
 Slant Magazine called the album "a delightful and refreshing antidote to the army of 'pop princesses' and rap-metal bands that had taken over popular music at the turn of the millennium".
 The sound of the album was strongly influenced by musicians who had traversed cultures and "the challenge of making heartfelt, emotional music that's upbeat and hopeful".
 According to Maclean's magazine, Whoa, Nelly! had sold six million copies worldwide as of August 2006.
 Portions of the song "Scared of You" are in Portuguese, while "Onde Estás" is entirely in Portuguese, reflecting Furtado's Portuguese heritage.
-Following the release of the album, Furtado headlined the "Burn in the Spotlight Tour" and also appeared on Moby's Area:One tour.
+Following the release of the album, Furtado headlined the Burn in the Spotlight Tour and also appeared on Moby's 'lArea:One tour.